VVasanth/SpleeterTF2.0_Unofficial/Readme.md

 --> Spleeter primarily deals with audio separation process and the Unet architecture that is used here - primarily designed for Image Segmentation problems.
 --> Here, we will be using the same network and train the network by inputing 'mixture.wav' against each of the stems.
+--> Train operation would be performed for each of the stems individually and right now, model has been built with the 'vocals' separation data.
+--> Training the model for rest of the stems would be straightforward - where you would be required to udpate the '_instruments' variable in 'SpleeterTrainer.py' file.
---> We will identify loss function as a measure of sum of difference between each of the stems actual value and output value.
+--> We will identify loss function as a measure of difference between the stems actual value and output value.
---> Optimizer's funciton is to reduce the summation of loss as part of the training process.
+--> Optimizer's function is to reduce the loss as part of the training process.
---> As we are required to consier the summation of each of the stem's loss and optimize it - keras based model building would not work here.
---> We need to write 'custom training logic' using tensorflow's gradient tape's feature.
---> SpleeterTrain.py contains the corresponding code and trains the network.
---> Losses of the network are measured every 5 runs and model is saved every 10 runs.
-These are configurable values and we can change them, as required.
---> While saving the model - we are saving both checkpoint and savedmodel version.
---> SavedModel version is to generate the TFLite model, whereas checkpoint is to restart the training post the completion of one run.
+--> Tensorflow 2 Keras api are used to build the training process.
+--> Training script is written in such a way that it supports 'start/stop/resume' training operation.
+--> During training process, models will be saved every 'n' epoch (as per the defined value in 'SpleeterTrainer.py' file) under 'kerasmodels/models' folder.
+--> Training and validation losses are recorded as a plot under the directory 'kerasmodels/models'.
---> Models will be available in 'spleeter_saved_model_dir' at the end of the training.
+--> Models will be saved in 'hdf5' format.
+--> Post training, models in 'hdf5' format could be converted into 'savedmodel' format with the script 'kerasmodels/HDF5ToSavedModelGenerator.py'.
 --> RMSE is being used as a measure of loss
---> When running the training loop across ~2000 runs on a limited dataset - loss is around 3.0
---> As part of training operation - 4 model files will be generated, each corresponding to each of the stems.
---> 4 models will be required to be ported into TFLite version, for android app processing
+--> SavedModels will be required to be ported into TFLite version, for android app processing (with Spleeter_TFLiteModelGEnerator.py file).

 **Test Operation**